szu-ai/uav-policy-transfer-drl/README.md

 - **Off-Policy Critic-Based Reward Shaping (OP-CBRS)** using offline uniform-speed rollouts,
 - **Simulation-to-Simulation (Sim2Sim) transfer** from a source power-plant domain to a target industrial domain,
 - **Proxy-VSLAM / optional cuVSLAM input** for GPS-denied localization experiments,
-- **Paper-level metrics, trajectories, heatmaps, decision plots, and compact result packaging**.
+- **Metrics, trajectories, heatmaps, decision plots, and compact result packaging**.

 <p align="justify">The central goal is to study how an autonomous UAV can complete multi-waypoint inspection routes while balancing localization reliability, route completion, execution time, and energy consumption.</p>